BluBracket/docs.blubracket.com/content/how-to/ignore-rules/per-repo/index.md

 ---
-title: "How to Set Ignore Rules Ignore Rules For All Users of A Repository"
+title: "Configuring ignore rules per repo"
-description:
+description: "How to Set Ignore Rules Ignore Rules For All Users of A Repository"
-lead:
+lead: "How to Set Ignore Rules Ignore Rules For All Users of A Repository"
 date: 2022-01-12T02:48:57+00:00
 draft: false
 weight: 200